En / Ru

 • Go bird-watching on Starichkov Island

-• Feed nuts to Arctic ground squirrel (Evrazhka)
+• Feed nuts to Arctic ground squirrels (Evrazhka)

 • See a rare Steller's sea eagle

-• Go surfing in the harsh oceans off Kamchatka
+• Go surfing in the harsh ocean off Kamchatka

 • Go sea-kayaking